 Today we are going to look at Galp Energia, SGPS, S.A.
 (ELI:GALP) to see whether it might be an attractive investment prospect.
-Specifically, we’ll consider its Return On Capital Employed (ROCE), since that will give us an insight into how efficiently the business can generate profits from the capital it requires.
+Specifically, we're going to calculate its Return On Capital Employed (ROCE), in the hopes of getting some insight into the business.

 Analysts use this formula to calculate return on capital employed: